-Open Space Strategy CBD Master Plan Off-leash Dog Park
+Apron area resealing & LED Lighting Upgrade at Port Augusta Airport Open Space Strategy CBD Master Plan Off-leash Dog Park

-Debentures may be drawn on for this purpose, with a budget variation required for any additional depreciation expenses.
+If successful, a co-contribution will be required from Council.
+Existing Cash Advance Debentures may be drawn on for this purpose, with a budget variation required for increased borrowing and depreciation expenses.
 If unsuccessful, Council will need to consider whether a budget variation for the full value of these projects is required to complete these projects in the 2021/2022 financial year.